-Bicycle collision data is reported from the California Highway Patrol (Statewide Integrated Traffic Records System [SWITRS] Bicycle Collision Data) and data from the past seven years (2006 - 2013) was analyzed to reveal trends and patterns regarding bicyclist safety.
+Bicycle collision data is reported from the California Highway Patrol (Statewide Integrated Traffic Records System [SWITRS] Bicycle Collision Data) and data from the past seven years (2014 - 2021) was analyzed to reveal trends and patterns regarding bicyclist safety.
 The analysis shows high concentrations of collisions and fatalities within the downtown and midtown areas of both the City of Chowchilla and the City of Madera, as well as along many of the major arterials in neighborhoods surrounding urban cores.
-Between 2006 and 2013, 147 reported vehicle-bicyclist collisions occurred within Madera County.
-Of these collisions, six were fatal and 14 were classified as severe injuries.
-Data regarding the cause, type, and severity of vehiclebicycle collisions in Madera County is limited and incomplete.
-A large proportion of collisions are uncategorized by type and cause, and data often falls short of capturing the nuance of how collisions occurred.
-Between 2006 and 2013, 247 vehicle-pedestrian collisions occurred within Madera County.
-Of these collisions, 32 were fatal and 37 involved severe injuries.
-Pedestrian-involved collisions accounted for approximately five percent of all traffic collisions.
-The City of Madera is overrepresented within the county in terms of vehicle-pedestrian collisions.
-Despite being signalized with pedestrian call buttons and having adequate sidewalks and curbs, the intersection of D Street and Yosemite Avenue in the City of Madera still ranks first for most pedestrian collisions.
-The intersection of 6th Street and Lake Street in the City of Madera is the second highest-ranked intersection, tied with Gateway Drive and Madera Avenue connecting the offramps from SR 99 to downtown Madera.
+Between 2014 and 2021, 122 reported vehicle-bicyclist collisions occurred within Madera County.
+Of these collisions, three were fatal and 19 were classified as severe injuries.
+Data regarding the type of crash shows that the majority of the crashes, 79, (63.2%) of the crashes were broadside, followed by 15 (12%) sideswipe crashes.
+The primary crash factor violation indicates that the three largest violation categories were automobile right away 34, (27.42%), wrong side of the road (30, 24.19%), and improper turning (20, 16.13%).
+Between 2014 and 2021, 217 vehicle-pedestrian collisions occurred within Madera County.
+Of these collisions, 33 were fatal and 43 involved severe injuries.
+Pedestrian-involved collisions accounted for approximately 3.79 percent of all traffic collisions.
+The City of Madera is overrepresented within the county in terms of vehiclepedestrian collisions.
+Despite being signalized with pedestrian call buttons and having adequate sidewalks and curbs, the intersection of D Street and Yosemite Avenue in the City of Madera tied with the intersection of 15th & Roberston Boulevard in the City of Chowchilla ranking for most pedestrian collisions.
+The intersection of 6th Street and Lake Street in the City of Madera is the second highest-ranked intersection, tied with Gateway Drive and Madera Avenue connecting the off-ramps from SR 99 to downtown Madera.
 Table 3 summarizes the highest occurrences of pedestrian and bicycle collisions by intersection.
 Figure 3 and Figure 4 on the following pages detail bicycle and pedestrian collision densities in a heatmap format, respectively.